Edward Thomas Daniell: Legacy

-Most of Daniell's works form part of the Norfolk Museums Collections, or are held at the British Museum, which obtained some of them before 1852 and purchased his prints as early as 1856.The original impressions are generally held in public collections.
+Most of Daniell's works form part of the Norfolk Museums Collections, or are held at the British Museum, which obtained some of them before 1852.
+The museum purchased his prints as early as 1856.The original impressions are generally held in public collections.
 Binyon's biographical article appeared in 1889.

 Although none of Daniells' etchings were exhibited or published during his lifetime, some were given to friends.
 They were first shown in public in 1891 in a Norwich Arts Circle exhibition.
 In 1882, the economist Inglis Palgrave wrote Twelve Etchings of the Rev. E. T. Daniell, and 24 copies of the book were printed, one of which is at the Victoria & Albert Museum.
 The book was never published.
 In 1921, Hardie delivered a lecture to the Print-Collectors' Club in which he discussed Daniell's plates.
 He has described them as "full of interest and technical value, and at the same time curiously modern in their spirit", adding of him: "He reaches a very high level of refined thought and execution in his Borough Bridge."

 Daniell's Middle East landscapes have provided important documentary evidence of the region during the 1840s.
 His works were exhibited at Aldeburgh in 1968, and at From Norfolk to Nubia: The Watercolours of E.T.
 Daniell, an exhibition held at Norwich Castle in 2016.